1. a) Define price elasticity of demand and explain why some products are price-elastic and other products are price-inelastic.

 Promotion refers to the tactics that a business uses to make consumers aware of their product(s) and to entice them to purchase the products, creating sales revenue for the business.
 Promotion can often be referred to as either:

-- promotional activity refers to extensive promotional campaigns on national media, such as television and newspaper advertisements.
+'above the line' - promotional activity refers to extensive promotional campaigns on national media, such as television and newspaper advertisements.

 Or,